luizalabs/lasier/README.md

 | failure\_cache\_key | Cache key where the number of errors is incremented |

 #### PercentageFailuresRule
+Rule to open circuit based on a percentage of failures

 ```python
 from lasier.circuit_breaker.rules import PercentageFailuresRule